dietercoopman/sajan/README.md

 # sajan

 Sajan is a lightweight command line tool for webdevelopers.

-The tools provides them with shortcuts for multiline commands or opens a world of hidden oneliners.
+The tool provides them with shortcuts for multiline commands or opens a world of hidden oneliners.

 ## Requirements